vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 <p style="text-align: center;font-size:13px; margin-top: -20px;">text-generation-webui UIs and settings <a href="https://github.com/oobabooga/text-generation-webui">(Source)</a></p>

 text-generation-webui is highly configurable and even offers finetuning with QLoRA due to its transformers backend.
-This allows you to enhance a model's capabilities and customisation based on your own data.
+This allows you to enhance a model's capabilities and customize based on your data.
 There is thorough documentation on their [wiki](https://github.com/oobabooga/text-generation-webui/wiki).
-I find this option useful for quickly testing models due to its great support out of the box.
+I find this option useful for quickly testing models due to its great out-of-the-box support.

 ### Other UI Options